woocommerce/qit-documentation/docs/advanced-usage/advanced-config-handlers.md

 The handler picks the correct branch and commits, ensuring the environment reflects the desired configuration.

-## Integrating with Configuration Files
+## Integrating with configuration files

 Define your `my-dynamic-plugin` in `qit.yml`:
 ```yaml